Know Your Own Worth

 Your most important relationship is the one you have with yourself.

 What defines self-love?
-I am not talking about the ego driven way we sometimes brag about ourselves or how we falsely talk ourselves up to other people when we are nervous or lacking in confidence.
+I’m not talking about the ego-driven way we sometimes brag about ourselves or how we falsely talk ourselves up to other people when we are nervous or lacking in confidence.

-I am sure we have all met people who cannot stand to be alone.
-Just to be clear, being a social person and enjoying the company of others is different to not being able to be alone.
+I’m sure we have all met people who can’t stand to be alone.
+Just to be clear, being a social person and enjoying the company of others is different from not being able to be alone.

-In my opinion, people who cannot be alone for even short periods of time, do not like themselves very much.
-They cannot stand their own company.
-The negative voices in their head drive them to seek out company for external validation.
+In my opinion, people who can’t be alone for even short periods of time, do not like themselves very much.
+They can’t stand their own company.
+The negative voices in their head drive them to seek out other people’s company for external validation.

-Become friends with yourself.
-Give yourself the love you need and watch the quality of your life improve.
+Know your own worth.
+Give yourself the love and acceptance you deserve and watch the quality of your life improve.

 Thea,